DixitSom/Python-Basic-Assignment/README.md

 ## Tuple

-Tuples are also collection of data they can store heterogenous data.
+Tuples are also collection of data and they can store heterogenous data.

 __Syntax:-__
 ```